 On these treks it is very much about being comfortable being you, there’s a special dynamic in group of women, there a no power struggles, no competition and no stress.
 For many women the experience of traveling in a group of women allows them to be freer, to discuss issues without fear of judgment, they feel listened to and supported, there’s no expectation to look or act a certain way, it’s truly a safe environment to be exactly who you are.
 The women in our groups have spoken about the feeling of of being listened to and being in control, without any fear of body shaming, flirting from men or sexist remarks, these groups are a space for women to be free of relationship issues, it’s a wonderful environment where everyone is accepted for exactly who they are.

 If traveling solo in mixed gender groups, there can often be the fear of having to fit into a group of couples.
-Our women only groups consist of mostly solo travellers who have come together for this experience.
+Our women only groups consist of mostly solo travelers who have come together for this experience.
 We connect everyone before meeting in Kathmandu through a Facebook group, when the time comes for everyone to meet it feels comfortable and familiar.
 It doesn’t take long for the stories to be shared and lifelong connections to be formed.
 The groups are very much a coming together of like minded women, women who are not afraid of a challenge, women who are ready to step out of their comfort zone, women whose life experiences have allowed them to become compassionate humans ready to open up and embrace something different and special.
-Although you may sign up for an experience such as this as a solo traveller, it won’t take long for you to realise that you are in on this with a great bunch of women.
+Although you may sign up for an experience such as this as a solo traveler, it won’t take long for you to realise that you are in on this with a great bunch of women.

 Every woman recognises that there are risks involved with independent travel, in fact the Nepalese government no longer allow people to trek in Nepal without a guide.
 Joining a women only group provides a sense of safety and comfort, being met at the airport by one of our friendly female team members is an awesome feeling, from your arrival at the airport to your departure, everyone is well supported and guided.
 Group travel is definitely a safer option than traveling on your own.